peablo/URF-Stats---API-Server/README.md

       }

-  values: { // all sorts of calculated averages and percentages
+  value: { // all sorts of calculated averages and percentages

       pickRate